agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 # Methods

-1. Spin down sample in 50-mL conical tube at 2000xg (3100 RPM in Jouan centrifuge) for 30 minutes at 4 degrees C.
+1. If sample has not yet been centrifuged to remove cells, then centrifuge sample in 50-mL conical tube at 300*g in the Sorval Legend XTR centrifuge for 10 minutes at 4 degrees C.
+    1. This is saved as Program 2 on the Sorval Legend XTR centrifuge
-    1.  *Supernatant* after this step contains the exosomes.
+	2.  *Supernatant* after this step contains the exosomes.

 2. Using a serological pipet, remove the supernatant to approximately 2 cm above pellet.
 Use a pipetman to remove as much remaining supernatant as possible without disturbing the pellet.
 Transfer supernatant to ultracentrifuge tubes.
     1. Optional: Keep aliquot of supernatant for purification analysis if necessary.

-3. Balance tubes with cold PBS using a scale.
+3. Balance ultracentrifuge tubes with cold PBS using a scale.
     1. Fill tubes leaving only a few millimeters of empty space.
     2. Tubes must be weighed within 0.1 – 0.2 g of each other

-4. Spin samples in ultracentrifuge, 16,500xg (11,500 RPM with SW 41 Ti) for 20 minutes at 4 degrees C.
+4. Spin samples in ultracentrifuge, 16,500*g (11,500 RPM with SW 41 Ti) for 44 minutes at 4 degrees C.
     1. This is saved as Program 4 on the Optima L-70k Ultracentrifuge
     2.  *Supernatant* after this step contains the exosomes.